datacorner/blueprism-deskew-skill/README.md

 * cv2 (OpenCV library | pip install opencv-python)
 * flask (Flask | pip install -U Flask)
 * jsonpickle (jsonpickle | pip install jsonpickle)
+For pdf conversion this skill also uses
+* pdf2image ( pip install pdf2image | https://pypi.org/project/pdf2image/)

+Note: Be careful as this last library uses another tier tool (poppler).
+Just follow the instructions here to install this in your environment : https://pypi.org/project/pdf2image/

 One all these packages have been sucessfully installed you can start by copying the files (into the Github directory) locally: ie. into a Blue Prism Windows server folder.
 Now, open the **runWsImageUtils.bat** file :